IntelliJ | Team features | Connected Mode

 Branch awareness

-In Connected Mode, SonarLint synchronizes some data from the issues that were found on the server side, most importantly the status and resolution.
-Branch awareness allows SonarLint to consider the branch currently checked out in the IDE and synchronize with the most appropriate branch from the server.
+Branch awareness allows SonarLint to consider the branch currently checked out in the IDE and synchronize it with the most appropriate branch from the server; we call this branch matching.

 SonarLint for IntelliJ only supports git and the git branch name with regard to branch matching, using the git4idea client shipped by JetBrains.
-If the SonarLint’s branch awareness algorithm fails to detect a best match, taint vulnerabilities and issue suppressions will be pulled from the main branch by default.
+If SonarLint’s branch awareness algorithm fails to detect a best match, taint vulnerabilities and issue suppressions will be pulled from the main branch by default.

 Connection setup